West Wales lines: History

 The line was engineered by Sir James Szlumper.
 It had its own police force until 1897, due to the high-security of the Naval Dockyard at Pembroke Dock, and the munitions transported.

 The Pembroke & Tenby Company obtained powers in 1866 to extend their standard-gauge line from Whitland to Carmarthen.
 This would have enabled the Pembroke & Tenby to link up with the standard-gauge network through the Llanelly Railway, the Vale of Towy Railway and the Central Wales line.
 Through a series of inter-company working agreements, this would have had the effect of giving the London & North Western Railway unrestricted access to west Wales.
-Within the Act for the extension to Carmarthen was a Schedule which allowed either party (the Pembroke & Tenby or the Great Western) to request the Great Western for running powers to the Pembroke company.
-In doing this the cost of adding a rail to mix the gauge and installing the necessary junctions at Whitland and Carmarthen was £20,000 to be paid to the Great Western within 18 months of the request.
+Within the Act for the extension to Carmarthen was a schedule which allowed either party (the Pembroke & Tenby or the Great Western) to request the Great Western for running powers to the Pembroke company.
+In doing this, the cost of adding a rail to mix the gauge and installing the necessary junctions at Whitland and Carmarthen was £20,000 to be paid to the Great Western within 18 months of the request.
 The request was made by the Pembroke company and consequently the Great Western converted the up line to standard gauge leaving the down line purely as broad.
-This was not what the Pembroke company was wanting but had to live with it.
+This was not what the Pembroke company was wanting, but it had to accept it.
 The Great Western maintained a crossing loop at St Clears for the broad gauge and this caused some hindrance to the Pembroke company.
 The conversion is noted as the first pure broad to standard gauge for the Great Western.

-The Pembroke & Tenby ran the first goods trains to Carmarthen on 1 June 1868, and passenger services in August 1869.
-The G.W.R began leasing the line on 1 July 1896 before finally amalgamated it a year later.
+The Pembroke & Tenby ran the first goods trains to Carmarthen on 1 June 1868 and passenger services in August 1869.
+The GWR began leasing the line on 1 July 1896, before finally amalgamated it a year later.